-The Regional Black Contractors Association’s mission is to advocate for and advance the development and growth of African-American and minority owned businesses and their capacity.
+The Regional Black Contractors Association’s mission is to advocate for and advance the development and growth of African-American owned businesses and their capacity.
 This contributes to and participates in the self -determination, economic growth and prosperity of African-American communities in the North Central Texas Region, thereby creating a strong economic base that develops, empowers and supports the ongoing success of these communities and our businesses at large.
 Increasing the number of successful African American and minority businesses by helping them gain access to procurement opportunities and capital is an ongoing process.

 The RBCA maintains very effective working relationship with state, municipal, and corporate leaders and their supplier diversity executives, elected and appointed officials for the support of African-American business development.
 Locally, statewide and in Washington, DC, we are constantly monitoring of pending legislation that might affect our member’s businesses, their growth and even their ability to conduct business.
 When legislation is being considered that affects our mission, the RBCA quickly mobilizes to work with key policy makers to support and ensure that every opportunity is available for the RBCA and its members.

 The RBCA forms strong and consistent business relationships and is known throughout the region as a trusted partner by adhering to a high standard of moral and ethical principals.